 - Being passive aggressive and/or being a basic bitch.

-- Refusing to participate in team activities (regardless of how corny they are).
+- Refusing to participate in team activities (regardless of how corny they are). with exception to removing yourself from activities that are unhealthy for you (physically, mentally, or emotionally)

 - Being a humorless fuck.
 If you don't think this is funny, I don't know how to help you.
 Okay, #11 isn't thaaat important, but you've got to be able to laugh at yourself.